tmischke999/QA-Academy/Curriculum/Month_5_Advanced_Topics/Month_5_Itinerary_Advanced_Testing_and_UI_Automation.md

 3. **Exploratory Testing Documentation**:
    - Session-Based Exploratory Testing (SBET) reports.
    - Exploratory testing checklist from Training 5.
-   - At least one actionable bug report.
+   - At least two actionable bug reports.

 4. **UI Automation Results**:
    - Logs and screenshots from Playwright runs.
-   - Modified Playwright script with results.
+   - Basic Playwright test scripts and results.

 5. **Reflection Document**:
    - A summary of Month 5’s learnings, challenges, and how the skills will be applied in QA roles.

 6. **End-of-Month Culmination Project**:
-   - A consolidated deliverable combining outputs from performance, load, exploratory, and UI automation testing.   - Modified Playwright script with results.
+   - A consolidated deliverable combining outputs from performance, load, exploratory, and UI automation testing.

 ---

 ## **Looking Ahead**

 In Month 6, students will undertake a capstone project that consolidates all the skills learned throughout the QA Academy.
 They will create a comprehensive test plan, execute test cases covering multiple testing types (e.g., accessibility, API, UI), and document findings in a professional test summary report.
 Additionally, students will focus on career preparation, including tailoring resumes for QA roles, preparing for interviews, and showcasing their portfolio-ready deliverables.